Lennox launches residential heat pump with space-saving design

-US-based heating specialist Lennox has presented a new residential heat pump for space-limited areas.
+U.S.-based heating specialist Lennox presented a new residential heat pump for space-limited areas.

 “The Side Discharge Heat Pump gives homeowners in zero-lot-line or narrow-lot homes access to a high-efficiency heat pump without needing extra space,” said Sarah Martin, executive vice president and president of Lennox Home Comfort Solutions.